robmuh/robmuh.github.com/_posts/2014-01-19-pro-developer-tools-list.markdown

 ---
 layout: post
-title: Pro Developer Tools List
-description: A list of the best programming, sysadmin, and developer tools based on experience and consensus
+description: A list of the best professional programming, sysadmin, and developer tools based on experience and consensus
 ---

 Coding is a craft, an art.
 Artists pick tools that bring their art to life